rsyncOSX/mydocsy/content/en/docs/parameters/defaultparameters.md

 lastmod = "2023-12-18"
 +++

-Some of the default parameters can be switched on or off on a task.
+Certain default parameters can be enabled or disabled on a task basis.

 {{< figure src="/images/rsyncparameters/default.png" alt="" position="center" style="border-radius: 8px;" >}}

-The following parameters might be switched on/off:
+The following parameters may be enabled or disabled:

-- `--compress` compress files before transmitting, networked tasks only
+- `--compress`: Compresses files before transmission, applicable only to networked tasks.
-- `--delete` delete all files at **destination** which are not in the **source**
+- `--delete`: Deletes all files at the destination that are not present in the source.

-The following parameters are applied to all tasks and *cannot* be switched off:
+The following parameters are applied to all tasks and cannot be disabled:

-- `--archive` ensures that all files are transferred with all attributes preserved
+- `--archive`: Ensures that all files are transferred with all attributes preserved.
-- `--verbose` make rsync very outspoken, required for counting files in RsyncUI
+- `--verbose`: Enables verbose output from rsync, necessary for counting files in RsyncUI.

-{{< alert color="warning" >}}

-RsyncUI does *not* officially support `rsync daemon:` but there is possible to tweak and enable a rsync daemon setup.
-But be aware of a rsync daemon setup does *NOT* encrypt the transfer between client and server.
-To encrypt the transfer require tunneling traffic in a ssh protocol, see how to setup [ssh passwordless logins](/docs/ssh/).
+RsyncUI does not officially support the `rsync daemon:` command.
+However, it is possible to configure a rsync daemon setup.

-{{< /alert >}}
+Please note that a rsync daemon setup does not encrypt the transfer between the client and server.
+To encrypt the transfer, you need to tunnel the traffic using the SSH protocol.
+For more information on setting up SSH passwordless logins, please refer to the documentation at [passwordless logins](/docs/passwordless/).

+**Enable rsync daemon:**
-`Enable rsync daemon` - enabling rsync daemon puts a double colon `::` in address parameter to rsync.
-It forces rsync to use the rsync daemon remote.
+Enabling the rsync daemon involves adding a double colon `::` to the address parameter in the rsync command.
+This forces rsync to use the rsync daemon remote.